Informfully/Experiments/experiments/tutorial/README.md

 Please follow the steps outlined below.
 Steps 1-2 are mandatory to execute before running experiments.
-The models shown in Step 3 can be run independently of each other.
+The models shown in Step 3 can be run independently of each other (depending on what models and datasets you want to use).
 Step 4 is optional and can be skipped.

 ## Step 1 - Download and Setup